 - Properties in these larger cities are more expensive, compared to those in smaller Dutch towns

-- The sales market for properties is picking up.
+- The sales market for properties is picking up in NL.
 Therefore, Dutch realtors expect rental prices to go up over the years to come.
-This will mean that there will be fewer properties available for rent
+This means that there will be fewer properties available for rent

 - Over the past couple of years, many owners rented out their property because they couldn’t sell it.
 This is beginning to change now

 - Properties that have a rent of under € 700 are considered to be social housing

 - Dutch Housing corporations have waiting lists of several years for such properties

 - Housing corporations will only accept tenants with a maximum annual income of € 34,678

 - Because most expats will earn more than this, they will usually struggle to find a property with a rent of less than € 700 a month

 Now let’s cover some essential Dutch rental rules!